Selling products through an online shop is the best way to introduce your products to a large number of people at once.

 So ultimately, you can choose your hosting plan, and insert the domain name and check out at once.
-Domain name is not something that you can change very often.
+A domain name is not something that you can change very often.
 So take a while to think about the domain name and go for an intuitive and interesting one.

 Choose the eCommerce WordPress Theme

-You can choose from our collection of professional eCommerce website templates from Templatic.
 All of these themes are pre-designed and customizable.
-They come with distinguished features that you can use to create your website.
+They come with distinguishing features that you can use to create your website.

-For this article, I’ll use the Shopoholic theme to create an online selling website.
+For this article, I’ll use the eCommerce WordPress theme to create an online selling website.
 It is a high-quality eCommerce WordPress template that you can use for selling your physical as well as downloadable products.
 The theme runs on the WooCommerce Ecommerce Plugin.

 Download the theme and install it.
-Once Shopaholic is installed and running, you can install the WooCommerce plugin for advanced eCommerce features in your shop website.
+Once the eCommerce theme is installed and running, you can install the WooCommerce plugin for advanced eCommerce features on your shop website.